DianaS96/ExchangeRates/README.md

 1 - Import official exchange rates on selected date from CBR.RU

-2 - Import official exchange rates for the period (DOESNT IMPORT FOREX FOR WEEKENDS AND HOLIDAYS)
+2 - Import official exchange rates for the period (WITHOUT weekends)

+3 - Import official exchange rates for the period (WITH weekends)

 0 - Exit